-Multiple studies have shown that a diet higher in unsaturated fats, as opposed to saturated fats (namely, animal fat), promotes a healthy cardiovascular system, wards off chronic inflammation, and improves brain and eye health.* Pumpkin seed oil is very high in omega-6 and omega-9 fatty acids.
+Multiple studies have shown that a diet higher in unsaturated fats, as opposed to saturated fats (namely, animal fat), promotes a healthy cardiovascular system and improves brain and eye health.* Pumpkin seed oil is very high in omega-6 and omega-9 fatty acids.

 For a gluten-free option, use brown rice pasta or zucchini noodles.
 A ketogenic or paleo diet friendly version of this recipe is the lower carbohydrate option using zucchini noodles instead of pasta.